The first student of Southern School of Martial Arts

 This is the story of how the Dojo started, and the history of how it progressed through the years.
 Please scroll down below the article for a history in photographs, oldest to newest.

-I want to thank all students over the last 28 years for supporting the dojo.
+In January 2026 we will begin celebrating our 30th Anniversary.
+I want to thank all students over the last 30 years for supporting the dojo.
 I’m thankful to both former and our present students for training at our dojo and the success of the Southern School of Martial Arts.
 Here is an article on how the school started and how it progressed through the years.

 The Southern School of Martial Arts began as a thought in 1994.
 I had just moved to North Carolina and tried to find a place to continue my training in martial arts.
 I arrived in North Carolina as a Sandan 3rd degree black belt in Manabi-Masho Ju-Jitsu.
 I tried to find a place to train when I arrived, but never could find anything close to what I had learned in the past 12 years.